 We asked our readers to tell us their destination’s biggest branding challenge.
-(The poll remains open.)
-So far, about 70% chose “involving our tourism industry to educate and align with our brand” as a significant obstacle, ranking it either four or five out of five in difficulty.
+(The poll has since closed.)
+About 70% chose “involving our tourism industry to educate and align with our brand” as a significant obstacle, ranking it either four or five out of five in difficulty.

 Some of you will feel validated to find out that you aren’t the only DMO with this problem.
 In fact, we’ve heard this from some of our own clients too.

 Why do so many destination brand managers struggle to lead and coordinate their communities?
 How can they improve?

 To answer this, start with a fundamental question: where does a destination brand come from?

 “A destination can’t rely on advertising to build its brand.
 Trying to impose meaning on a place is futile.
 Instead, a brand needs to come from within the place and its people,” says Sarah Prud’homme, Senior Strategic Consultant at Destination Think.